Uses: Utility: Laying. Conservation. Eggs: 180-200 white.

 It was in 1884 that an article appeared in Avicultura magazine trying to distinguish the two as separate breeds.
 At this time, the only significant difference was their weight, the Brakel being the heavier of the two.
 This difference in weight was thought to be because farmers in the Antwerp region were less prosperous so raised their birds in wooded areas where they needed to be light enough to roost in trees at night, away from predators.
 In the region surrounding Aalst, there was a more prosperous poultry economy and fewer woods, so birds were housed at night and there wasn’t a need for a lighter weight fowl.
 Later on, once the breeds were established, the Campine males were bred with ‘hen feathering’ which distinguished the two breeds.

 The Brakel is an extremely rare breed today.
-There are very few breeders, probably only a handful left in the UK.
+There are very few breeders, probably only a handful left in the UK (if you breed them and have any photos I can share, please contact me – thanks, Tim)

 Due to their long tail feathers, male birds require perches that are far enough away from the wall of the hen-house.
 Some shade needs to be provided for silver birds so they do not change colour in the sun.